Cayenne Pepper

 Question: Can I use cayenne for my eyes?

 Answer: You should use cayenne in combination with other herbs for the eyes but only under a trained naturopathic/herbalist's care.
 While you could put a little cayenne in the eye, it would burn very badly.
-I've actually done this as a test for an herbalist friend told me cayenne won't hurt your eyes.
+I've actually done this as a test for an herbalist friend told me Capsicum won't hurt your eyes.
 (I was also wondering if it would really help my eyesight in that eye as I'm half-blind it it.)
 It burned badly but my eye, while it watered profusely, was just fine.
 Not the smartest thing to do but it didn't harm my eye.
 Don't do what I did.
-Cayenne is an accentuator to other herbs and should be used only with discretion, judgment and wisdom by a trained herbalist for eye problems.
-I've used an herbal formula called "eyebright", a Dr. Christopher formula and it works well.
+Capsicum is an accentuator to other herbs and should be used only with discretion, judgment and wisdom by a trained herbalist for eye problems.
+I've used an herbal formula called "eyebright," a Dr. Christopher formula and it works well.
 The amount of cayenne in the concoction, though, is very, very, very small.
 So, best answer: don't use it for your eyes directly.
 Be wise.

 Question: Can cayenne pepper be used for a toothache?